mahtabpkb51/Ethical-Hacking-Projects/README.md

 ## 📂 Project Contents

-- 📄 `CEH_Project_By_Anuj.pdf` – Full project report with screenshots and command outputs
+- 📄 `CEH_Project_By_Mahtab.pdf` – Full project report with screenshots and command outputs
 - 🖼️ `Screenshots/` – Real-time evidence of network attacks and security defenses *(to be uploaded)*

 ---